-The directors believe that the company is in a good position to take advantage of any opportunities which may arise in the future.
+The directors aim to maintain the management policies which have resulted in the company's stability in recent years.
+They believe that the company is in a good position to take advantage of any opportunities which may arise in the future.